Smart meters are the next generation of gas and electricity meters. They are part of our plan for upgrading the UK’s energy system.

 Between now and 2020 energy suppliers will be responsible for replacing over 53 million gas and electricity meters.
 This will involve visits to 30 million homes and small businesses.

-Most householders will have smart meters installed by their energy company between 2015 and 2020, although some energy companies are starting to install smart meters now.
+Most householders will have smart meters installed by their energy supplier between 2016 and 2020, although some energy companies are starting to install smart meters now.

 Smart meters will give consumers: